ErikSharp/GitCheatSheet/README.md

 When you want to share your changes with the remote:

 (`git push origin hotfix`) hotfix is the name of a branch

+## Credential Storage

+[Here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage#_credential_caching) is the official documentation on this.

+asdflasdf